 LinkBoss vs AIOSEO: Is the Link Assistant Worth the Price?

-AIOSEO addresses this with its “Link Assistant” module (available in the Pro tier).
-But when you compare a generalist suite’s bolted-on feature against a purpose-built, semantic AI platform like LinkBoss, a massive operational gap emerges.
+AIOSEO addresses this with its Link Assistant module (available in the Pro tier).
+When you compare a generalist suite’s bolted-on feature against a purpose-built, semantic AI platform like LinkBoss, a significant operational gap emerges in processing power, scalability, and Core Web Vitals impact.

 What AIOSEO’s Link Assistant Gets Right

-• In-Editor Suggestions: Similar to Rank Math and Yoast, it identifies relevant content in your archive and suggests link insertions (with proposed anchor text) while you draft a new post.
+- In-Editor Suggestions: Similar to Rank Math and Yoast, it identifies relevant content in your archive and suggests link insertions (with proposed anchor text) while you draft a new post.

 The Pricing Disconnect